 When HMRC make enquiries into your tax affairs

 Many tax investigations are random.
-Unusual fluctuations, undisclosed accounts and random spending can prompt an enquiry into individuals and companies.
+Unusual fluctuations, undisclosed accounts and random spending can also prompt an enquiry into individuals and companies.

-HMRC has the power to inspect business documents and assets at your premises, ask for documents and information, make unannounced inspections and go back up to six years to investigate matters.
+The taxman has the power to inspect business documents and assets at your premises, ask for documents and information, make unannounced inspections and go back up to six years to investigate matters.

 Disruptive, intrusive and expensive - when HMRC investigates it can drag on for a year or more, creating mounting costs and rocketing stress levels.

 HMRC conducted 394,000 tax enquiries last year, showing just how many UK taxpayers it suspects of underpaying tax.

 HMRC can target anyone who submits a tax return and their highly efficient ‘Connect’ software is accessing and trawling through financial information right now.
 The powerful system can trace even the smallest discrepancy in spending or earnings, prompting an investigation into individuals and businesses.